ubucon-asia/2021/content/sessions/hacking_on_unity7_and_unityx/index.md

       linkurl: # Other website link url
       linklabel: # Label for linkurl
 ---
-I'll be showing how to set up a build environment for UnityX.
-I’ll then fix some bugs in it and compile it live.
-I’ll also demonstrate how to do a Merge Request on GitLab and package it using qckdeb.
-I'll then be building an Ubuntu Remix live with the Ubuntu Remixes project.
+I'll first be showing how to set up a build environment for UnityX.
+I'll also demonstrate how to do a Merge Request on GitLab and package UnityX using qckdeb.
+We recently released our ISO builder for anyone to use it for creating Ubuntu remix ISOs.
+I'll be demonstrating how easy it is to use the builder by creating an Ubuntu Remix live using UnityX.

 ### About the speaker
 I'm an official Ubuntu Member and the creator and project lead of Ubuntu Unity and Ubuntu Web Remix.